Absolution (album): Recording

-Muse began recording in late 2002 with the producers John Cornfield and Paul Reed at Air Studios, London, where they recorded "Butterflies and Hurricanes".
-Bellamy sought to create a heavy rock song using classical piano instead of guitar, with a "mechanical paradiddle thing all the way through".
-He was inspired by the "intensive, repetitive" piano compositions of Terry Riley, such as "In C".
-"Blackout", another song recorded at the Air sessions, uses mandolin and orchestra.

-Muse were joined later by the American producer Rich Costey, who produced the rest of the album.
+Muse began recording in late 2002 with the producers John Cornfield and Paul Reed at Air Studios, London, where they recorded "Butterflies and Hurricanes" and "Blackout".
+They were joined later by the American producer Rich Costey, who produced the rest of the album.
 Costey had worked with acts Muse admired, including Rage Against the Machine and Audioslave, and wanted to give them a bigger, more aggressive sound.
 According to Costey, Muse wanted to sound like a "colossal, dynamic, epic and powerful rock band".

 Muse and Costey returned to Air in late 2002 to work on songs including "Hysteria" and "Stockholm Syndrome".
 Bellamy restructured "Hysteria" after feedback from Costey.
 For "Stockholm Syndrome", Costey vocodered Bellamy's guitar with a Nord modular synthesiser.
 Muse and Costey regrouped in early 2003 for 10 days at Livingston Recording Studios, London, completing the recordings they had made at Air.

 Muse moved to Grouse Lodge, a residential recording studio in County Westmeath, Ireland, where most of the album was recorded.
 The sessions were marred by Muse's strained relationship with their record company and a lawsuit with their production company.
 When Muse's co-manager arrived to review their progress, they found him disruptive and threw him out of the studio.
 Bellamy said later that "there was a genuine sense of impending doom for the band".
 The bassist, Chris Wolstenholme, struggled with alcoholism during the sessions.

 To create basic tracks, Muse recorded together live, then focused on overdubs.
 Costey minimised editing to preserve the "human touch" and avoid an artificial result.
 He added little reverb, preferring to use the natural ambience recorded by the microphones.